One World Week 2017 takes place from November 18-26.

 - Explore the links between our own lives and those of others we may not even know, so that we can work together for justice and peace

 - Celebrate the richness and diversity of belonging to one world

 - Recognise our responsibility to care for the earth and share its resources fairly

 - Challenge whatever keeps barriers intact or challenge what strengthens these barriers

 - Bring issues of justice, rights, and equality to the centre of our family, youth organisation, school, church, friends, work and community life

-One World Week has always aimed to involve young people, youth workers, youth leaders, youth organisations and the general public in their own education rather than providing them with ready-made programmes and answers.
+One World Week has always aimed to involve and support young people and those who with young people in their own education rather than providing them with ready-made programmes and answers.

 One World Week is based on the assumption that development education is best pursued within a framework of celebration.
 People are the most important resource in this form of education as they explore the world they live in, become aware of their potential for change, and commit themselves to take action.